 In the midst of all this we sat down 5-6 years ago and I introduced him to the incredibly beautiful ballad ” Ett Enskilt Rum på Sabbatsberg”.
 A story from a person who was set to watch over a dying man in his last few hours on earth.
 He asks questions and he also thinks about questions he wants to ask the man.
 On this, Bertil made a fantastic arrangement that will last for many, many years to this sad sad lyrics that is highly relevant in this tough time on the globe with Covid-19 and hospital cancellations of the staff that have been going on for many years.
 Both Bertil and I want to dedicate it as a tribute to the fantastic staff we have in Swedish healthcare today – and life.

-The first song I thought of to the Christian album at an early stage was “Från Ovan”.
-Composed by my dear friend Staffan Lindfors, folk musician and also a member of the extremely competent composition Östen Med Resten. -I am so proud Staffan for taking part and your permission to record the song.
-I also made a video I’m very proud of together with my friend since long time, filmmaker Joakim Jalin.
+The first song I thought of to my very first Christian album at an early stage was “Från Ovan”.
+Composed by my dear friend Staffan Lindfors, folk musician and also a member of the extremely competent artist/band Östen Med Resten. -I am so proud Staffan for taking part and your permission to let me recording the song.
+I also made a video I’m very proud of filled and produced by my friend since long time, filmmaker Joakim Jalin.

-First time I heard the song was at a live concert at Vara Concerthouse, Sweden with the wonderful Swedish band “Östen Med Resten”, which includes Staffan.
+First time I heard the song was at a live concert at Vara Concert House, Sweden with Staffans band “Östen Med Resten”.
 When he sang the song with an expressive and slightly brittle voice, I decided immediately – this one I have to record.
 Staffan makes it on his own album a little wonderfully folded and probably more beautiful then I. I wanted a little heavier beat on it but keep the loving words with clarity.
 This I told my producer Stefan Kardebratt. -I understand what you mean he said …. and yes, he definitely did.
 Feels like a hit !!!